 - You do not need to notify any of your close contacts unless you also develop symptoms or have a positive test result

 2. If symptoms develop, follow the isolation protocol above and notify your close contacts

 Residence Wastewater Testing

 Queen’s University researchers from the Beaty Water Research Centre (BWRC) have launched an on-campus wastewater monitoring initiative in partnership with Utilities Kingston and Kingston, Frontenac, Lennox & Addington Public Health (KFLAPH) as a complement to the university’s existing COVID-19 health and safety measures.
 In the absence of PCR testing, measuring COVID-19 in wastewater is one method that helps us estimate if the number of cases in residence are increasing or decreasing according to trends in virus counts in our wastewater.
 Select residence buildings have been included in the study, and results gathered so far this year indicate the presence of COVID-19 in our communities.

-This testing is also happening in the Kingston, Frontenac, Lennox & Addington region, and the results are available on their website.
+This testing is also happening in the Kingston, Frontenac, Lennox & Addington regions, and the results are available on their website.
 The on-campus and regional wastewater data demonstrates that vigilance is still important in order to keep yourself, our residence staff, and your community safe.